Bowdoin College Title IX Policy

 - Health Services: 207-725-3770

-The College offers alternative options to resolve Formal Complaints of Sexual Harassment (except, as described below, in the case of Formal Complaints involving a Student and an Employee).
-The options are designed to provide prompt, fair and impartial resolution of Formal Complaints as well as an opportunity for parties to present their versions of the incident and to understand the nature of the incident and its effects on each party and on the College community.
-The options differ in their procedures and potential results.
+The College offers alternative processes to resolve Formal Complaints of Sexual Harassment (except, as described below, in the case of Formal Complaints involving a Student and an Employee as defined by this policy).
+These processes are designed to provide prompt, fair, and impartial resolution of Formal Complaints as well as an opportunity for parties to present their versions of the incident and to understand the nature of the incident and its effects on each party and on the College community.
+The two methods of resolution differ in their procedures and potential results.
 In all instances, the timeline for resolution of Formal Complaints moves as expeditiously as is possible.

 “Coercion” means the improper use of pressure to compel another to engage in or continue sexual activity against their will, including duress, cajoling, manipulation, and blackmail.
 Coercion occurs when a Respondent keeps pressuring the Complainant to acquiesce to sexual activity even after the Complainant has made clear that the pressure is unwelcome.